Valproic Acid SyrupPronunciation

 Animal studies have demonstrated valproate-induced teratogenicity.
 Increased frequencies of malformations, as well as intrauterine growth retardation and death, have been observed in mice, rats, rabbits, and monkeys following prenatal exposure to valproate.
 Malformations of the skeletal system are the most common structural abnormalities produced in experimental animals, but neural tube closure defects have been seen in mice exposed to maternal plasma valproate concentrations exceeding 230 mcg/mL (2.3 times the upper limit of the human therapeutic range) during susceptible periods of embryonic development.
 Administration of an oral dose of 200 mg/kg/day or greater (50% of the maximum human daily dose or greater on a mg/m2 basis) to pregnant rats during organogenesis produced malformations (skeletal, cardiac, and urogenital) and growth retardation in the offspring.
 These doses resulted in peak maternal plasma valproate levels of approximately 340 mcg/mL or greater (3.4 times the upper limit of the human therapeutic range or greater).
 Behavioral deficits have been reported in the offspring of rats given a dose of 200 mg/kg/day throughout most of pregnancy.
 An oral dose of 350 mg/kg/day (approximately 2 times the maximum human daily dose on a mg/m2 basis) produced skeletal and visceral malformations in rabbits exposed during organogenesis.
 Skeletal malformations, growth retardation, and death were observed in rhesus monkeys following administration of an oral dose of 200 mg/kg/day (equal to the maximum human daily dose on a mg/m2 basis) during organogenesis.
 This dose resulted in peak maternal plasma valproate levels of approximately 280 mcg/mL (2.8 times the upper limit of the human therapeutic range).

 Hyperammonemia has been reported in association with valproate therapy and may be present despite normal liver function tests.
 In patients who develop unexplained lethargy and vomiting or changes in mental status, hyperammonemic encephalopathy should be considered and an ammonia level should be measured.
+Hyperammonemia should also be considered in patients who present with hypothermia (see PRECAUTIONS - Hypothermia).
 If ammonia is increased, valproate therapy should be discontinued.
-Appropriate interventions for treatment of hyperammonemia should be initiated, and such patients should undergo investigation for underlying urea cycle disorders (see CONTRAINDICATIONS and WARNINGS – Urea Cycle Disorders and PRECAUTIONS – Hyperammonemia and Encephalopathy Associated with Concomitant Topiramate Use).
+Appropriate interventions for treatment of hyperammonemia should be initiated, and such patients should undergo investigation for underlying urea cycle disorders (see CONTRAINDICATIONS and WARNINGS - Urea Cycle Disorders (UCD) and PRECAUTIONS - Hyperammonemia and Encephalopathy Associated with Concomitant Topiramate Use).

 Hyperammonemia and Encephalopathy Associated with Concomitant Topiramate Use

 Concomitant administration of topiramate and valproic acid has been associated with hyperammonemia with or without encephalopathy in patients who have tolerated either drug alone.
 Clinical symptoms of hyperammonemic encephalopathy often include acute alterations in level of consciousness and/or cognitive function with lethargy or vomiting.
+Hypothermia can also be a manifestation of hyperammonemia (see PRECAUTIONS - Hypothermia).
 In most cases, symptoms and signs abated with discontinuation of either drug.
 This adverse event is not due to a pharmacokinetic interaction.
 It is not known if topiramate monotherapy is associated with hyperammonemia.
 Patients with inborn errors of metabolism or reduced hepatic mitochondrial activity may be at an increased risk for hyperammonemia with or without encephalopathy.
 Although not studied, an interaction of topiramate and valproic acid may exacerbate existing defects or unmask deficiencies in susceptible persons.
-In patients who develop unexplained lethargy, vomiting, or changes in mental status, hyperammonemic encephalopathy should be considered and an ammonia level should be measured. (see CONTRAINDICATIONS and WARNINGS – Urea Cycle Disorders and PRECAUTIONS – Hyperammonemia).
+In patients who develop unexplained lethargy, vomiting, or changes in mental status, hyperammonemic encephalopathy should be considered and an ammonia level should be measured. (see CONTRAINDICATIONS and WARNINGS - Urea Cycle Disorders and PRECAUTIONS - Hyperammonemia).

 Valproate is partially eliminated in the urine as a keto-metabolite which may lead to a false interpretation of the urine ketone test.